Justin Tanner Petersen: Life

-Petersen also claims the FBI refused to allow him to work with or on computers afterward.
-Given his physical limitations resulting from an accident in 1985, and legal restrictions imposed by the FBI, Petersen claimed he had little choice but to briefly turn back to hacking since he was unable to get a job.
+Petersen also claimed the FBI subsequently refused to allow him to work with or on computers.
+Given physical limitations stemming from a 1985 accident and the legal restrictions imposed on him, Petersen maintained he had little choice but to return briefly to hacking because he could not find legitimate employment.

 While still a fugitive, Petersen allegedly hacked into the computers of Heller Financial, a commercial lending company.
-An unnamed associate phoned in two bomb threats to the bank.
-While the building was being evacuated, Petersen allegedly initiated a wire transfer of $150,000 from Heller Financial to Union Bank, by way of Mellon Bank.
-The transfer was discovered before his associate could withdraw the money.
+An unnamed associate phoned in two bomb threats to the institution, and while the building was being evacuated, Petersen allegedly initiated a wire transfer of $150,000 from Heller Financial to Union Bank by way of Mellon Bank.
+The transfer was discovered before the associate could withdraw the funds.

-In November 1995, Peterson was sentenced to 41 months (3.4 years) in U.S. federal prison and three years of probation, and payment of restitution of $40,000.
-It is rumored that Petersen worked for the Central Intelligence Agency in Amsterdam, although details are unclear.
+In November 1995, Petersen was sentenced to 41 months in U.S. federal prison and three years of probation, and ordered to pay $40,000 in restitution.

 Scientology

-Author Jonathan Littman in his book, linked Petersen's sealed Texas court case with the Church of Scientology via a private investigator (in Beverly Hills, California) named Shlomi Michaels and former FBI Special Agent in Charge Ted Gunderson.
-The firm he worked for contracted him to eavesdrop on the Aznarans, who were high-ranking ex-Scientologists living in the state of Texas.
-The Aznarans were at the time cooperating with Richard Behar in the writing of the highly critical 1991 Time magazine cover story.
-Vicki and Richard Aznaran left the church under circumstances that they describe as involving duress.
-They filed a complaint against Scientology alleging false imprisonment, intentional infliction of emotional distress and other tortious conduct.
+Author Jonathan Littman, in The Fugitive Game: Online with Kevin Mitnick, linked Petersen's sealed Texas court case with the Church of Scientology through a Beverly Hills private investigator named Shlomi Michaels and former FBI Special Agent in Charge Ted Gunderson.
+The firm Petersen worked for allegedly contracted him to eavesdrop on the Aznarans—high-ranking ex-Scientologists living in Texas who were cooperating with journalist Richard Behar in the writing of the highly critical 1991 Time magazine cover story on the church.
+Vicki and Richard Aznaran had left the Church of Scientology under circumstances they described as involving duress, and subsequently filed a complaint against Scientology alleging false imprisonment, intentional infliction of emotional distress, and other tortious conduct.

 Death

-Petersen was found dead in his Los Angeles apartment on March 12, 2010.
-In database of the medical examiner of Los Angeles his cause of death is listed as "MULTIPLE DRUG INTOXICATION".
+Petersen was found dead in his Los Angeles apartment on March 13, 2010.
+The Los Angeles County Medical Examiner listed his cause of death as "multiple drug intoxication."